 The Rate Rebate Policy was endorsed by the Audit Committee on 28 July 2014.
 The Rate Rebate Policy was adopted by the Council on 4 August 2014.
 The Rate Rebate Policy was endorsed by the Audit Committee on 26 July 2016.
 The Rate Rebate Policy was adopted by the Council on 1 August 2016.
 The Rate Rebate Policy was endorsed by the Audit Committee on 23 July 2018.
 The Rate Rebate Policy was adopted by the Council on 6 August 2018.
 The Rate Rebate Policy was endorsed by the Audit Committee on 27 July 2020.
-The Rate Rebate Policy was adopted by the Council on 3 August 2020.
-The Rate Rebate Policy was endorsed by the Audit Committee on 25 July 2022.
+The Rate Rebate Policy was endorsed by the Council on 3 August 2020.
+The Rate Rebate Policy was endorsed by the Council on 3 August 2020.
+The Rate Rebate Policy was endorsed by the Council on 1 August 2022.
 The Rate Rebate Policy was adopted by the Council on 1 August 2022.
 The Rate Rebate Policy was adopted by the Council on 1 August 2022.
-The Rate Rebate Policy was adopted by the Council on 1 August 2022.
-The Rate Rebate Policy was adopted by the Council on 1 July 2023.
+The Rate Rebate Policy was adopted by the Council on 10 July 2023.
 The Rate Rebate Policy was adopted by the Council on 1 July 2024.
+The Rate Rebate Policy was adopted by the Council on 7 July 2025.